mithunkumarc/learning_angular/injectingService.md

 #### two ways to declare dependency in angular

-        (1). in module file using providers key under @NgModule and declaring service as Injectable used for singleton service
+        (1). in module file using providers key under @NgModule and declaring service as Injectable
+        used for singleton service

-        (2). while declaring component, using provide under @Component and declaring service as Injectable use for each component require different service instance
+        (2). while declaring component, using provide under @Component and declaring service as Injectable
+        used for each component require different service instance